mablab/rpostgisLT/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 1 NOTE because:
-    Unexported objects imported by ':::' calls:
-     ‘rpostgis:::dbBuildTableQuery’ ‘rpostgis:::dbConnCheck’
-     ‘rpostgis:::dbExistsTable’ ‘rpostgis:::dbTableNameFix’
-     See the note in ?`:::` about the use of this operator.

-* rpostgisLT is developed by the same people as rpostgis, and the unexported objects are not part of the rpostgis release yet

-* the maintainer of the package changed to Balázs Dukai
+* the maintainer of the package changed from David Bucklin to Balázs Dukai

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.